 Iris.
 Blooms for two weeks and then, yeah, it has, year-round, decent lance-shaped leaves, even variegated, plus it's drought resistant, but nah.

 Primrose.
 There are thousands of types, but I'm talking about the common ones they sell in the supermarket.
 They bloom for a few weeks in the winter, get damaged by rain or squirrels, and then, it's to the garbage with them.
 Not worth buying.
 You want winter blooming on a compact plant?
-Try the aforementioned Viola Denim.
+Try the aforementioned Viola Denim and, even better, Viola Morpho.

 As always, I welcome your comments and questions.